claralasa/dockerfiles-corryvreckan/README.md

 The `setup.sh` file will have created several services:
  * `corryvreckan`: to build the image
  * `analysis`: the container provides a bash script where the `corry` executable is ready to be used.
-Note the `/data` folder is intended to be used as working directory, and it is shared with the host computer
+Note the `/testbeam` folder is intended to be used as working directory, as well as, the `/data` folder is intended to be used as data storage.
+They are shared with the host computer.
  * `devcode`:  as the `analysis` service, but the corryvreckan framework is mounted from the host (see ${CORRY_REPO}).
 Useful for code development. [override]
  * `compile`:  to compile the local repository. [override]